civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 There should now be a **CiviCRM** link in your WordPress menu.
 Click that link and the CiviCRM Menu, Shortcuts, Search and New Individual Blocks should appear.
 You can now explore CiviCRM end-user features and begin configuring CiviCRM for your site/organization needs.

-## Trouble-shooting Resources {:#troubleshooting}
+## Troubleshooting Resources {:#troubleshooting}

-* Review the [Troubleshooting](troubleshooting.md) page for help with problems you may encounter during the installation.
+* Review the [troubleshooting](../troubleshooting.md) page for help with problems you may encounter during the installation.